rodrig0rocha/Garbage-Classification/README.md

 - Batch Normalization and Dropout: Incorporated in more complex models to stabilize training and reduce overfitting.

 # Evaluation Metric
 Given the severe class imbalance in the dataset, accuracy alone was not sufficient to reflect the model’s performance comprehensively.
-Therefore, I prioritized the following metric:

-F1 Score: Chosen as a key evaluation metric for its ability to provide a balanced measure of precision and recall.
+Therefore, I prioritized F1 Score.
+Chosen as a key evaluation metric for its ability to provide a balanced measure of precision and recall.
 The F1 score is particularly useful for handling imbalanced data, as it considers both false positives and false negatives.
 Since Keras does not natively support a class-wise F1 score, and the scikit-learn implementation has compatibility issues with Keras/TensorFlow, I implemented a custom F1 score calculation to address these challenges.